 6. Removing Mold From Your Walls

 Scrubbing mold from your walls can be done most effectively with a large sponge soaked in bleach and water.
 If there is a particularly stubborn spot, let the solution sit for a few minutes before scrubbing and drying off the area.
-If that doesn’t take care of the problem, see about mixing a mold remover in with your bleach solution for a little bit of extra power.
+If that doesn't take care of the problem, see about mixing a mold remover with your bleach solution for a little extra power.

 5. Bathroom Mold Removal